-Mix In Wet Ingredients: Add oil, buttermilk and milk to the dry ingredients.
+Step 2 – Mix In Wet Ingredients: Add oil, buttermilk and milk to the dry ingredients.
 Whisk to combine.
 Then add egg, vanilla and a cup pumpkin puree.
-Stir.
+Stir until just combined.

 If you love this recipe you’ll enjoy these other pumpkin recipes this fall season: Chocolate Chunk Pumpkin Cake Recipe, healthy Pumpkin Bars, Pumpkin Cinnamon Roll Muffins or these Pumpkin Dessert Recipes.

 - Pancake batter should be thick enough that when you pour it onto the skillet the pancakes spread out to about ¼″-½″ thick before cooked.
 To thin batter, add more milk 1 tablespoon at a time.